Potter helps No. 21 Wisconsin knock off Northwestern 68-51

-EVANSTON, Ill.
-(AP) — Micah Potter scored 19 points, D’Mitrik Trice had 13 and No. 21 Wisconsin shut down lowly Northwestern for a 68-51 victory Sunday night.
+Micah Potter scored 19 points, D’Mitrik Trice had 13 and the Badgers shut down Northwestern for a 68-51 victory Sunday night.

 Jonathan Davis and Brad Davison added 12 points apiece, helping Wisconsin (16-8, 10-7 Big Ten) bounce back from consecutive losses to No. 3 Michigan and No. 11 Iowa.
-The balanced Badgers improved to 10-1 when they have at least four players score in double figures.
+The Badgers improved to 10-1 when they have at least four players score in double figures.

-With a matchup against No. 5 Illinois looming on Saturday, Wisconsin used its deep roster and stingy defense to avoid a three-game slide.
-Led by Potter, the Badgers had a 31-16 advantage in bench points.
-They also forced 14 turnovers.
+“Obviously we’ve got a tough stretch here,” Trice said, “and if we want to have any momentum going into these really good games and really tough teams we knew that we had to come out and play our team defense and be connected on all cylinders, and I think that we did that for (the) most part.”

+Next up is a matchup with No. 5 Illinois on Saturday before closing the regular season with road games against Purdue and Iowa.
+A loss to the lowly Wildcats would have put the Badgers in a bad spot in the rough-and-tumble Big Ten, and they responded with a solid all-around performance.

 Northwestern (6-14, 3-13) lost its 13th straight game.
 Boo Buie scored 19 points, but he was the only player in double figures for the Wildcats.
 Chase Audige, who was averaging a team-high 13.3 points per game coming in, finished with five on 2-for-7 shooting.